TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Zay Flowers - WR, Baltimore Ravens at Cleveland Browns

 It looks like the Baltimore Ravens are back since Lamar Jackson's return, but this week's showdown with the Cleveland Browns will be a stout test for this Ravens offense.
-Back in Week 2, the Browns limited Jackson to 19 of 29 passing for 225 yards.
-Jackson did get the better of the Browns' secondary, tossing four touchdowns on the afternoon, but none of which went to Zay Flowers.
+Back in Week 2, the Browns limited Jackson to 19-of-29 passing for 225 yards.
+Jackson did get the better of the Browns secondary, tossing four touchdowns on the afternoon, but none of which went to Zay Flowers.

 In that last contest, Flowers had a respectable game.
 Although he didn't catch a touchdown pass, he finished with seven receptions for 75 receiving yards.
-That game proved to be a foreshadowing moment for Flowers as the Ravens' wide receiver has surprisingly accounted for just one of Baltimore's 16 touchdown receptions thus far this season.
+That game proved to be a foreshadowing moment for Flowers as the Ravens wide receiver has surprisingly accounted for just one of Baltimore's 16 touchdown receptions thus far this season.

-Cleveland's 168.1 passing yards allowed per game this season is the fourth-fewest, while the team's 23.5 fantasy points per game allowed at the wide receiver position since Week 6 is the third-fewest.
+Cleveland's 168.1 passing yards allowed per game this season is the fourth-fewest, while the team's 23.5 fantasy points per game allowed to the wide receiver position since Week 6 is the third-fewest.
 Sometimes, you have to follow the numbers and simplify the game of chance.

-Davante Adams - WR, Los Angeles Rams vs Seattle Seahawks
+Davante Adams - WR, Los Angeles Rams vs. Seattle Seahawks

 As good as Davante Adams has been, there's not enough fantasy production on the table for him and Puka Nacua facing this Seattle Seahawks secondary.
 One receiver may eat, but not both.